 And that is it.
 Thank you very much for joining me today.
 I'll see you next time.

 Pantheon; Creative Commons: http://en.wikipedia.org/wiki/File:Pantheon_paris.jpg La Madeleine; Public Domain: http://en.wikipedia.org/wiki/File:Madeleine_Paris.jpg Chiswick House; Public Domain: http://en.wikipedia.org/wiki/File:Chiswick_House_view_from_forecourt.jpg Monticello; Creative Commons: http://en.wikipedia.org/wiki/File:Monticello_2010-10-29.jpg; Image of Pantheon Creative Commons http://en.wikipedia.org/wiki/File:Pantheon_rome_2005may.jpg; Image of Interior of Dome Creative Commons http://commons.wikimedia.org/wiki/File:P1030409_Paris_VIII_%C3%A9glise_de_la_Madeleine_coupole_rwk.JPG; Image of Maison Carree Public Domain http://en.wikipedia.org/wiki/File:MaisonCarr%C3%A9e.jpeg ; Image of Pediment Detail Public Domain http://commons.wikimedia.org/wiki/File:Pary%C5%BC_magdalena_fasada.JPG; Image of Madeleine Interior Creative Commons http://en.wikipedia.org/wiki/File:La_madeleine_paris_interior.jpg

 Two dimensional quality; having flat characteristics.

-Enclose, as within a picture frame.
+Enclosed, as within a picture frame.

 A type of sculpture where the background is carved or modeled significantly lower than the forms or figures, but is not viewed in the round.